corsairmarks/penal_colony_enhanced/mod/README.md

 And finally it overrides the `planet_jobs` (Jobs) economic category in order to create multipliers for inmate production.

 This mod is incompatible with other mods that want to also overwrite these same game objects.
 It works with other mods that alter built-in buildings or jobs - the new capitol building is implemented without any building file overwrites.
 If other mods also attempt to change the script for checking whether advanced buildings are allowed to be constructed, a compatibility patch should be straightforward.
+This mod has built-in compatibility with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.